 - Is a “good fit” and aligns with your company goals and business initiatives< /li>

 A Disengaged Employee…

 Recognizing disengaged employees isn’t necessarily as simple as one might think.
 It’s important to note that a disengaged employee is one that openly expresses their “disengagement,” as well as one that just isn’t invested in the company, the culture, or goals, and will continue to look for the next best opportunity for them.

 We can also define some different levels of disengagement.
 A moderately disengaged employee might still be a competent employee, but also one that doesn’t feel the need go “above and beyond,” or take the extra step in their work environment.

 How does this affect your business?
 A higher turnover ultimately means your organization will have to spend more time, money, and effort looking for new candidates, interviewing, training, and getting them up to speed — onboarding — so they can do their job efficiently.
-High turnover affects the overall efficiency of your company by taking your focus off of moving the business forward, and instead continually worrying about managing a staff.
+High by taking your focus off of moving the business forward, and instead continually worrying about managing a staff.